quartznet/quartznet/documentation/quartz-3.x/migration-guide.md

 IInterruptableJob interface has been removed.
 You need to check for IJobExecutionContext's CancellationToken.IsCancellationRequested to determine whether job interruption has been requested.

+IStatefulJob interface that was obsoleted in 2.x has been removed, you should use DisallowConcurrentExecution and PersistJobDataAfterExecution attributes to achieve your goal.

 #### Other APIs

 If you have created custom implementations of services used by Quartz, you're going to need to adapt your code to be async-based.